Does VW’s spacious family-friendly EV, the ID.5, have enough to rival the slightly smaller ID.4?

 VW’s technology is its current biggest downfall when compared to some of its competitors.

+The driver is left overly reliant on haptic touch sensitive buttons and an awkward menu layout.
 The touchscreen is responsive, but it’s lacking physical buttons throughout the cabin.
-The driver is left overly reliant on haptic touch sensitive buttons and an awkward menu layout.

 Shortcut steering wheel thumb controls are helpful and well positioned, but it feels like VW have leant too heavily on the wrong side of the button divide here.

-The menus have a raise to wake feature that hides the names until there is motion close to the screen.
-It’s a system that you’ll learn to use over time, finding the shortcuts and layout that works for your everyday needs, but initially, it took us longer than we’d care to admit finding the climate control or access Apple CarPlay.
+It’s a system that you’ll learn to use over time, finding the shortcuts and layout that works for your everyday needs, but initially, it took us longer than we’d care to admit finding the climate control or accessing Apple CarPlay.

 Safety